 Autism EDU is a collection of innovative educational tools to introduce autism in the classroom and help you create an inclusive environment where everyone feels welcome and valued.
 These tools were developed to capture and engage students’ attention, ignite their curiosities and inspire discussions.
 The focus is on ‘abilities’ instead of ‘disabilities’ and ‘similarities’ over ‘differences’ for better understanding and connection.

-The Mighty League series continues and the superhero turns starship captain to embark on a journey to an alien planet—a brand new school—an overwhelming, fear-of-the-unknown experience for any child, but amplified when you are on the autism spectrum.
-It teaches lessons on Aspergers Syndrome, autism, acceptance, self-confidence, and trust.
+The Mighty League series continues and, in this Autism EDU module, the superhero turns starship captain embarking on a journey to an alien planet (a brand new school).
+It’s an overwhelming, fear-of-the-unknown experience for any child, but amplified when you are on the autism spectrum.
+The story teaches lessons on Aspergers Syndrome, autism, acceptance, self-confidence, and trust.
 It is also based on a true story.

 SUBJECTS: Speaking and Listening, Language Arts, Writing